Beginnings of the DigitalFriend

 The 'People' Part of 'SQL+PaWS'

-We recently (September, 2007) developed a simple but effective technology that makes Web services a whole lot easier to write and deliver - particularly powerful when coming from a relational DBMS (SQL-oriented) on the server-side.
+In September 2007 we developed a simple but effective technology that makes Web services a whole lot easier to write and deliver - particularly powerful when coming from a relational DBMS (SQL-oriented) on the server-side.
 Its called SQL+PaWS: for SQL and People as Web Services.
 While such a web service can quickly be called and used in a mashup within the DigitalFriend (see Figure 1 below, in which the URL of an example SQL+PaWS web service has been pasted into a sub-agent specification form, and an SQL statement - which retrieves all countries in which the US Dollar is used as the main currency - has also been copied across), an SQL+PaWS web service can also be created by any web page publisher, without the need for an SQL DBMS at all.

 Figure 1: Pasting the URL of an SQL+PaWS web service into the DigitalFriend.